TheBryceIsRight/library-backend/README.md

-# Strapi application
+# Backend for my design portfolio

-A quick description of your strapi application
+Strapi application for serving REST APIs to the Vue front end